uinnn/uinnn/README.md

 - [serializer-framework](https://github.com/uinnn/serializer-framework) ✔️ A kotlin serializer (as configuration) framework for spigot or standalone use.
 - interface-framework :x: A complex and complete kotlin interface (inventory) framework for spigot.
 - instructor-framework :x: A useful very simple way to create instructors (commands) in spigot with kotlin.
-- database-framework :x: A lightweight and asynchoronous kotlin database framework using Kotlin Exposed and HikariCP for spigot.
+- database-framework :x: A lightweight and asynchronous kotlin database framework using Kotlin Exposed and HikariCP for spigot.
 - spigot-common :x: A set of common utilities and fast developing for spigot.

 If any of my frameworks helped or interested you, please contribute by giving me a star! :star: